Whole-Wheat Pizza Dough

 In bowl with yeast, whisk sugar, oil, and salt.
 Stir in flours with a wooden spoon until a sticky dough forms.
 Transfer to oiled bowl; brush top of dough with oil.
 Cover bowl with plastic wrap; let stand in a warm spot until dough has doubled in size, about 1 hour.

-Set balls on a plate (they should not touch); freeze until firm, about 1 hour.
+To freeze 1-pound balls: Set balls on a plate (they should not touch); freeze until firm, about 1 hour.
 Then freeze in a freezer bag up to 3 months.
 Thaw overnight in refrigerator.

-Divide each ball of dough into 4 pieces.
+To freeze individual shells: Divide each ball of dough into 4 pieces.
 Using your hands, stretch each piece into a 5-inch disk (if dough becomes too elastic to work with, let it rest a few minutes).